Concordium/concordium.github.io/source/testnet/desktop-wallet/install-ledger-app.rst

 Install the custom certificate on Windows
 -----------------------------------------

-You now have to install a custom certificate on the Ledger to ensure that the it trusts applications signed by Concordium's private key.
+You now have to install a custom certificate on the Ledger to ensure that it trusts applications signed by Concordium's private key.

 #.
 Disconnect the Ledger from your computer.